 publisher-appoptics, where in configuration template

 metricssection contains a list of metrics that should be collected.
 If not specified, collector will return all metrics that it reports.
-Please refer to metrics format for more details.
+Refer to metrics format for more details.

 tagssection specifies additional tags that will be set for each collected metrics.
 If not specified, no additional tags will be added.